Welcome to the

 Over the last several years, GBHS has raised enough funds in grants and donations to begin restoration of the historic Dutch Wagon house, improve the electrical service at the farmhouse museum, and stabilize some of the outbuildings and barns until additional money can be raised.

 Please help us renovate the rest of the Wheeler Farmstead.
-The photo of the kitchen below shows why we need your donations!
+These photos of the original office area & reconstruction of handicap bathroom below shows why we need your gifts.